human-writes/core/README.md

 ## Installation

-Please, refer to modules @human-writes/text-writer and  @human-writes/code-writer.
+Please, refer to module @human-writes/web-components to actually use these features.